-- Sleeping bag (Rated -05 degrees Celcius (light down jacket or vest makes a great pillow)
+- Sleeping bag (Rated -05 degrees Celcius (comfort rating) (down jacket or vest makes a great pillow)

-- Inflatable sleeping mat (¾ is good to consider to save on size and weight).
+- Inflatable or foam-insulated sleeping mat (¾ is good to consider to save on size and weight).

 - Micro towel

-- Lightweight cooking pan, plate, knife, fork and spoon. (eBay is excellent to purchase some cheap trekking equipment)
+- Lightweight knife, fork and spoon. (eBay is excellent for purchasing some cheap trekking equipment)

 - Sunglasses (preferably polarised)